 Take the Carnival Sensation.
 The ship was built in 1993 and sails from Mobile, Alabama.
-Weighing about 70,000 gross tons, it is among Carnival’s oldest and smallest ships.
+Coming in at about 70,000 gross tons, it is among Carnival’s oldest and smallest ships.
 While’s it’s been refurbished (don’t worry, you aren’t sleeping on the same bed as someone who sailed in the ’90s!), it’s still going to be smaller and not offer many of the amenities of the newer ships.

 Compare that to Carnival’s newer Vista-Class ships like the Carnival Horizon (shown above).
 These ships are about twice the size of the Carnival Elation… and have a lot more features.
 From way more restaurants to IMAX theaters to larger venues to spots like the Havana Bar, cabins, and pool area, the larger and newer ships have a lot more to offer.

 Personally, we like to stick with newer ships (those built around 2010 and later).
 To us, these ships simply offer “more” of everything to passengers.

 Cabins & Accommodations

 Across two dozen ships (each with hundreds or thousands of cabins), the cabin experience can vary widely.
 In most cases, however, Carnival offers a consistent experience across most of its fleet.
 That means while they may not be exact, the rooms are somewhat similar.